uqee/coretechs-stackedit-workspace/Documents Odds96/New June2021/DepositsAndWithdrawals.md

 -   **Carga Virtual**: min. $5, max. $50, commission 0%.

 ## Withdrawals:
--   MasterCard / Cabal: min. $20, max. $1000, commission 5%;
+-   **MasterCard / Cabal**: min. $20, max. $1000, commission 5%;
--   Bank Transfer: min. $20, max. $1000, commission 5%.
+-   **Bank Transfer**: min. $20, max. $1000, commission 5%.

-General Information
+# General Information

-1. There are several ways of depositing and withdrawing money to and from your account.
-These methods, minimum and maximum deposits/withdrawals and commission rates are shown in the list above (Payment Methods).
+1.1.
+There are several ways of depositing and withdrawing money to and from your account.
+These methods, minimum and maximum deposits/withdrawals and commission rates are shown in the list above ([Payment Methods](#payment-methods)).
 If the payment method you used to make a deposit doesn’t support withdrawals, please select a different payment method to make a withdrawal.

-2. You may use both desktop and mobile versions of the website to deposit and withdraw money to and from your account.
+1.2.
+You may use both desktop and mobile versions of the website to deposit and withdraw money to and from your account.

-3. You may withdraw any amount from your account.
+1.3.
+You may withdraw any amount from your account.
 However, it cannot exceed your current account balance and the limits established by the payment system provider.

-4. You accept and acknowledge that to withdraw funds from your account balance, you must fulfill a wagering requirement of at least 1 (one) time the deposited amount.
+1.4.
+You accept and acknowledge that to withdraw funds from your account balance, you must fulfill a wagering requirement of at least 1 (one) time the deposited amount.
 In case this requirement is not met, we will impose limits on the amount available for withdrawal.
 For instance:

 1. You deposit 100 USD.
 Your account balance is 100 USD.
 2. You bet 20 USD with the odds of 3.0.
 3. Your bet wins.
 Your account balance is 140 USD.
 4. The amount available for withdrawal equals 60 USD.
-The amount you still need

-to wager equals 80 USD.
+The amount you still need to wager equals 80 USD.